Karen Ruimy: Activism

 In 2015 Ruimy signed an open letter by the ONE Campaign to Angela Merkel and Nkosazana Dlamini-Zuma, urging them to focus on women as they serve as the head of the G7 in Germany and the AU in South Africa respectively, which will start to set the priorities in development funding before a main UN summit in September 2015 that will establish new development goals for the generation.

 Founder of Kalmar

-Founded by Karen Ruimy in 2016, Kalmar is a London-based wellness brand built on the values of wellbeing and self-care.
-Everything Kalmar creates is designed to empower people in their daily lives and personal care rituals through vegan, cruelty-free, and FSC-certified products.
-Kalmar supports Forest Carbon, Women for Women International, Black Minds Matter, and NHS Charities Together.
-Kalmar is stocked at Liberty and Fenwick in London and various online retailers.
+Founded by Ruimy in 2016, Kalmar is a London-based wellness brand built on the values of wellbeing and self-care.